mwaugh0328/EGB/index.md

 **Using the production function to understand growth.**

 Read/Do for class:
-  - Syllabus, Chapter 1 from Mankiw.
+  - Appendix of Chapter 9 "Accounting for the Sources of Economic Growth"
-  - Introduction Slides
+  - Slides

 ---